-The aim of both processes is the same: reducing the inflectional forms and derivations from each word to a common base or root.
+The aim of both processes is the same: reducing the inflectional forms of each word into a common base or root.
 However, these two methods are not exactly the same.
 The main difference is the way they work and therefore the result each of them returns.

-- Stemming algorithms work by cutting off the end of the word, taking into account a list of common prefixes and suffixes that can be found in an inflected word.
-This indiscriminate cutting can be successful in some occasions, but not always, that is why we affirm that this approach presents some limitations.
+- Stemming algorithms work by cutting off the end or the beginning of the word, taking into account a list of common prefixes and suffixes that can be found in an inflected word.
+This indiscriminate cutting can be successful in some occasions, but not always, and that is why we affirm that this approach presents some limitations.
 Below we illustrate the method with examples in both English and Spanish.

-- Lemmatization on the other hand takes into consideration the morphological analysis of the words.
-To do so it is necessary to have detailed dictionaries the algorithm can look back at to link the form back to its lemma.
+- Lemmatization, on the other hand, takes into consideration the morphological analysis of the words.
+To do so, it is necessary to have detailed dictionaries which the algorithm can look through to link the form back to its lemma.
 Again, you can see how it works with the same example words.

-Also, the same lemma can have forms with different stems, and we need to treat them as the same word.
+- Also, the same lemma can correspond to forms with different stems, and we need to treat them as the same word.
 For example, in Greek, a typical verb has different stems for perfective forms and for imperfective ones.
-If we were using stemming algorithms we won't be able to relate them with the same word, but using lemmatization it is possible to do so.
+If we were using stemming algorithms we won't be able to relate them with the same verb, but using lemmatization it is possible to do so.
 We can clearly observe it in the example below:

 How do they work?

-- Lemmatization: the key to this the methodology is linguistics.
+- Lemmatization: the key to this methodology is linguistics.
 To extract the proper lemma, it is necessary to look at the morphological analysis of each word.
-This requires also to have dictionaries of every language to provide that analysis.
+This requires having dictionaries for every language to provide that kind of analysis.

-As a conclusion, it is not so difficult to develop a stemmer, but it is to create a lemmatizer.
-I It requires a deep knowledge of linguistics to create the dictionaries that allow the algorithm to look for the proper form of the word.
-Once this is done, the noise will be reduced and the results provided on the information retrieval process will be more accurate with less noise.
+As a conclusion, we can say developing a stemmer is far simpler than building a lemmatizer.
+In the latter, deep linguistics knowledge is required to create the dictionaries that allow the algorithm to look for the proper form of the word.
+Once this is done, the noise will be reduced and the results provided on the information retrieval process will be more accurate.